White House Eyes Piecemeal Pandemic Aid After Trump Ends Talks On Overall Package

 "Today, once again, President Trump showed his true colors: putting himself first at the expense of the country, with the full complicity of the GOP Members of Congress, Pelosi said in a statement Tuesday.
 "Clearly, the White House is in complete disarray."

-Meadows said Wednesday Pelosi had not been "negotiating in good faith" and had insisted on $2.2 trillion-$2.4 trillion in aid including "incredibly high numbers" for "bailouts in blue-run states" that were higher than needed.
+Meadows said on Wednesday that Pelosi had not been "negotiating in good faith" and had insisted on $2.2 trillion to $2.4 trillion in aid including "incredibly high numbers" for "bailouts in blue-run states" that were higher than needed.
 He said the White House had offered $1.6 trillion and was "willing to look at more" but said Pelosi "would rather spend zero."
 He accused her of not wanting to send out government aid checks to Americans before the Nov.
 3 election.

 On Stephen Miller, the top aide who on Tuesday tested positive for the coronavirus, Meadows said Miller had self-isolated since Hope Hicks had become ill because he had "very close contact" with Hicks.
 "We kind of had anticipated that," Meadows said.